 We are incredibly proud of the work we do at St Bartholomew's and the progress we have made since our last OFSTED inspection.
 Our vision and the dedication of our staff are reflected in the positive outcomes for your children, which the inspector clearly recognised.
 We look forward to continuing our journey and providing your children with the best possible education and care.

 Please join us in celebrating this fantastic achievement.
-St Bartholomew’s is a great school, we are proud to work here and have the privilege of educating your children.
+St Bartholomew’s is a great school.
+We are proud to work here and have the privilege of educating your children.

 Kind regards,